dankrzeminski32/companion/README.md

 Now, we can run the server...
 The only required argument is a path to your content directory, this is how the server knows where to look for content (e.g. HTML, PNG, etc)

+You can optionally specify a port otherwise it will default to 8180

 ```bash
 companion-server /home/dan/webserver/content/
 ```